WeisongZhao/rl_positivity_sim/README.md

-Inspired by Andrew, I open a GitHub page to have an open discussion on the deconvolution topic, all opinions are my own and may not be right.<br>
+Inspired by great idea of [Andrew](https://twitter.com/AndrewGYork), I open a GitHub page to have an open discussion on the deconvolution topic, all opinions are my own and may not be right.

 Please just leave a message on [Twitter](https://twitter.com/weisong_zhao)/[GitHub-issue](https://github.com/WeisongZhao/rl_positivity_sim/issues/new) if you are interested.

 ## Inverse problem